Teaching and Learning Resource Center

 Caution

-When you first enable a quiz, pay attention to what settings are already enabled and what are not.
+When you first enable Honorlock for a Carmen quiz, pay attention to what settings are already enabled and what are not.
 Notice that the Browser Guard is off by default.
-If left off, students would be allowed to leave Chrome to potentially access other platforms, files, or apps on their device during the quiz.
-Browser Guard should be enabled if students are not allowed to access programs or platforms outside of the Browser session.
+If left off, students would be allowed to leave Chrome to potentially access other platforms, files, or apps on their devices during the quiz.
+Browser Guard should be enabled if students are not allowed to access programs or platforms outside of the browser session.

 Image